dustyroom-studio/quibli-doc/_docs/installation.md

 #### After importing, Quibli gives errors
   * First, try restarting Unity.
 A simple restart indeed sometimes fixes some strange issues.
   * Re-import Quibli.
 Either delete it from the project and repeat [setting it up](#importing-quibli), or right-click on the _Quibli_ folder in the _Project_ panel and select _Reimport_.
+  * Check if the Unity version is or older than 2020.3.1f1.
+  * Check if you have a Universal RP project open.
+  * Check if you have [finalized the installation](../installation/#finalizing-quibli-installation).
   * This also may be due to unsupported Unity version, for example, a Unity beta release (with a 'b' in its title — the stable ones are named with 'f') not _yet_ stable enough to be listed in the supported Unity versions, or a very old version that hadn't ever been listed in Quibli supported Unity versions.
+  * If nothing helps, please, write to info@dustyroom.com and include the screenshot of the Readme file's Inspector panel found in **Assets** folder > **Quibli** folder.